G e n e a l o

 in Gildeshaus, a small German town just across

-was vicar and thus also JWE Roskott from which
+and thus also JWE Roskott from which we only

 marriage register related to the marriage of this his daughter Henriette